 Until We Meet Again.

-To send flowers to Ellie "James" Stallworth's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ellie "James" Stallworth, please visit our floral store.